 Paying off loans to alternative financial service providers is a big way to manage debt.
-Also consider other options for improving cash flow, obtaining small amounts of money, and/or reducing expenses.
-The Consumer Financial Protection Bureau lists some of those options, including:
+Other options for improving cash flow, obtaining small amounts of money, and/or reducing expenses include:

 Negotiating with creditors.
 Try negotiating a smaller repayment amount at a lower interest rate with creditors.
-These steps will improve your cash flow.
-They may also allow you to start saving money for the next emergency that comes along.
+This will improve your cash flow and allow you to start saving money for the next emergency.

 Applying for affordable payment plans with utilities.
 Arranging affordable payment plans with utilities is another way to improve cash flow.
-This also may let you start saving money.
 Check with your local utilities to see if you’re eligible for such plans.

 Asking family or friends for help.
 Last, but not least, don’t be afraid to ask family or friends for occasional help with short-term expenses.
 To preserve personal relationships, handle the transaction in a business-like manner.
 Put the loan and plan for repaying it in writing.
 Also, be prompt in your repayments.
 For more information, see I need money now.
 Should I get a payday loan?
 What other options should I consider?

 Ending your use of alternative financial services is the first step to creating a better future.
-Then you should work to save money and build a good credit score.
+Next, work to save money and build a good credit score.
 If you have an account with a mainstream bank or credit union, apply for a secured credit card or credit-building loan.

 If you’re unbanked, it’s difficult to build credit, but not impossible.
-Some non-profit organizations help with reporting things like rental payments to credit-rating agencies.
+Some non-profit organizations help with reporting activity such as rental payments to credit-reporting agencies.
 Visit the Credit Builders Alliance website for more information.

 Another way to build credit is through lending circles.
 A lending circle is a group of people lending money to each other at no interest.
-Each member of a circle chips in each month to provide a pool of money that is loaned to individual members on a rotating basis.
+Each member of the circle chips in each month to create a pool of money that is loaned to individual members on a rotating basis.

 Lending circles are common throughout the world.
 They go by a variety of names, such as tanda, ayuuto, or hagbad.

 Formal lending circles track members’ payment histories.
 Then they report them to national credit bureaus.
-This way, formal lending circles help members start or improve credit histories.
-This paves the way to getting access to the mainstream financial system.
+This way, formal lending circles help members start or improve credit histories which paves the way to getting access to the mainstream financial system.